The mission of the Geisel School of Medicine at Dartmouth is to create a healthier, more equitable world.

 Bridging academia and health care

-As part of Dartmouth’s Call to Lead campaign, Geisel is attracting visionary donors to help advance the following priorities:
+Building on the success of Dartmouth's completed Call to Lead campaign, Geisel continues to attract visionary donors to help advance the following priorities:

 - Strengthening Health Care Systems